 12 Good Ol' Facts About The Dukes of Hazzard

 When The Dukes of Hazzard premiered on January 26, 1979, it was intended to be a temporary patch in CBS’s primetime schedule until The Incredible Hulk returned.
 Only nine episodes were ordered, and few executives at the network had any expectation that the series—about two amiable brothers at odds with the corrupt law enforcement of Hazzard County—would become both a ratings powerhouse and a merchandising bonanza.
-Check out some of these lesser-known facts about the Duke boys, their extended family, and the gravity-defying General Lee, which made their small-screen debut 40 years ago today.
+Check out some of these lesser-known facts about the Duke boys, their extended family, and the gravity-defying General Lee.

 CBS chairman William Paley never quite bought into the idea of spinning his opinion to match the company line.
 Having built CBS from a radio station to one of the “Big Three” television networks, he had harvested talent as diverse as Norman Lear and Lucille Ball, a marked contrast to the Southern-fried humor of The Dukes of Hazzard.
 In his 80s when it became a top 10 series and seeing no reason to censor himself, Paley repeatedly and publicly described the show as “lousy.”

 2. The Dukes of Hazzard's General Lee got 35,000 fan letters a month.

 While John Schneider and Tom Wopat were the ostensible stars of the show, both the actors and the show's producers quickly found out that the main attraction was the 1969 Dodge Charger—dubbed the General Lee—that trafficked brothers Bo and Luke Duke from one caper to another.
 Of the 60,000 letters the series was receiving every month in 1981, 35,000 wanted more information on or pictures of the car.

 3. Dennis Quaid wanted to be The Dukes of Hazzard's Luke Duke—on one condition.